evydsg/CodeAcademy_Python/README.md

 ## Let's Get Started!

 Join me in exploring the world of shipping costs with Sal's Shippers.
 Let's find the most affordable shipping option for your package!

+# Gradebook Project

+## Introduction

+As a diligent student, I strive to organize my subjects and grades effectively using Python.
+This Gradebook project allows me to apply my knowledge of lists to manage my academic data efficiently.

+## Tasks Overview

+In this project, I completed the following tasks to organize my subjects and grades:

+1. Created lists of subjects and grades.
+2. Combined subjects and grades into a two-dimensional list.
+3. Added new subjects and corresponding grades.
+4. Modified grades and switched to a Pass/Fail option.
+5. Combined last semester's gradebook with the current one to create a comprehensive record.

+## Tasks Completion

+I successfully completed all 10 tasks, ensuring that my gradebook is well-organized and up-to-date.

+## Implementation

+To utilize this gradebook project, simply run the Python script provided.
+Follow the prompts to execute each task and observe the changes to the gradebook accordingly.

+Feel free to modify the script or extend its functionality to suit your own academic needs.

+## Let's Get Started!

+Join me on this journey to organize and manage my academic subjects and grades effectively using Python!